Good nutrition – it’s not just for Olympians

-Two thousand athletes from around the world have been busy training in the pool, gym and on the court to be in top shape for the 2012 Summer Olympics in London.
+Thousands of athletes from around the world have been busy training on the ice, snow and slopes to be in top shape for the 2018 Winter Olympics in Pyeongchang.
 When you watch your favorite Olympic event on television, do you ever wonder what these athletes eat?

 The majority of Olympic athletes have trainers and dieticians that monitor their diet very carefully.
 However, if one takes the time to research this subject more closely, one thing is consistently evident: Successful athletes take their nutritional intake very seriously.

 Most of us don’t have the luxury of working with a personal trainer or dietician, but there are resources available to help us eat a healthy and more balanced diet.
 The U.S. Department of Agriculture’s MyPlate is a wonderful guide that uses the five food groups as building blocks to a healthy diet.

 MyPlate recommends finding your eating style and maintaining it for a lifetime.
 This means:

 - Make half your plate fruits and vegetables – focus on whole fruits and vary your veggies.

 - Move to low-fat and fat-free milk or yogurt.

 - Vary your protein routine.